Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Linear matter power spectrum

-Figure~\ref{fig:power} shows ${\cal T}^{2}(k)$ as a function of $k \, [h / \rm Mpc]$.
-In the left panel, we compare the spectrum from respective production processes discussed in Sec.~\ref{sec:dist-process}.
-Each spectrum corresponds to each distribution in the left panel of Fig.~\ref{fig:dist-process}.
-For comparison, we show $2.0$ (green dashed), $3.3$ (brown dashed) and $4.09 \keV$ WDM (blue dashed) as Ly-$\alpha$ forest constraints.
-The distributions from Higgsino 2-body decay (red solid) and from Higgsino t-channel scattering (yellow solid) are inconsistent with the Ly-$\alpha$ forest constraint of $m_{\rm WDM} = 3.3 \keV$, since the cutoff scale is clearly smaller.
-On the other hand, Higgsino s-channel scattering (blue solid) seems as warm as $3.3 \keV$ WDM, and wino 3-body decay (purple solid) is consistent with the constraint.
+Figure~\ref{fig:T2k} shows ${\cal T}^{2}(k)$ as a function of $k \, [h / \rm Mpc]$.
+In the left panel, we compare the squared transfer functions for respective production processes discussed in Sec.~\ref{sec:dist-process}.
+Each ${\cal T}^{2}(k)$ corresponds to each phase space distribution in the left panel of Fig.~\ref{fig:dist-process}.
+For comparison, we show $2.0$ (green dashed), $3.3$ (brown dashed), and $4.09 \keV$ WDM (blue dashed) as Ly-$\alpha$ forest constraints.
+The $7 \keV$ axino DM relics from Higgsino 2-body decay (red solid) and $t$-channel scattering (yellow solid) are inconsistent with the Ly-$\alpha$ forest constraint of $m_{\rm WDM} \gtrsim 3.3 \keV$, since the cutoff scale is clearly smaller.
+On the other hand, that from Higgsino $s$-channel scattering (blue solid) seems as warm as $3.3 \keV$ WDM, and that from wino 3-body decay (purple solid) is consistent with the constraint.

 Interestingly, we can infer these results by the discussion of warmness introduced in Sec.~\ref{sec:intro_wdm}.
-The lower bound on the thermally distributed (conventional) WDM mass and that on non-thermally distributed WDM mass are related as

-where ${\tilde \sigma} = 3.6$ is the reference value for the Fermi-Dirac distribution.
-Using ${\tilde \sigma}$ in Table~\ref{tab:sigma-fit}, we obtain $2.5 \keV ({\tilde \sigma} / 3.6)^{-3/4} = 2.9, 2.7, 3.2$, and $3.6 \keV$ respectively for $7 \keV$ axino DM from 2-body decay, t-channel scattering, s-channel scattering, and 3-body decay.
-Therefore if we take $m_{\rm WDM} = 3.3\keV$ as a Ly-$\alpha$ forest constraint, we expect that axino DM from 2-body decay and from t-channel scattering are inconsistent, that from s-channel scattering is comparable, and that from 3-body decay is consistent with the Ly-$\alpha$ forest constraint.
+Using the relation in Eq.~\eqref{eq:mass-rel} and ${\tilde \sigma}$ in Table~\ref{tab:sigma-fit}, we obtain $2.5 \keV ({\tilde \sigma} / 3.6)^{-3/4} = 2.9$, $3.2$, $2.7$, and $3.6 \keV$, respectively, for the $7 \keV$ axino DM relics from 2-body decay, $s$-channel scattering, $t$-channel scattering, and 3-body decay.
+Therefore if we take $m_{\rm WDM} \gtrsim 3.3 \keV$ as a Ly-$\alpha$ forest constraint, we expect that the $7 \keV$ axino DM relics from 2-body decay and $t$-channel scattering are inconsistent, that from $s$-channel scattering is comparable, and that from 3-body decay is consistent with the Ly-$\alpha$ forest constraint.
 The expectation agrees with the result that we obtain by computing and comparing the squared transfer functions.
 This analytic method through Eq.~\eqref{eq:mass-rel} is far simpler and provides the direct correspondence between the phase space distributions and the mass bounds.